Skip to main content

 Female Hormonal Balancing Protocols

-Hormonal therapy for women is a nuanced field, addressing the profound shifts that occur during and post-menopause.
+Hormonal therapy for women is a nuanced field, addressing the profound shifts that occur during perimenopause and post-menopause.
 The goal is to alleviate debilitating symptoms and provide long-term protection against age-related diseases like osteoporosis and cardiovascular disease.
 The “timing hypothesis” is a central concept here, with a large body of evidence suggesting that initiating therapy at or near the onset of menopause provides the greatest protective benefits.

 A Multi-Hormone Approach